-Almost everyone who starts a blog for the first time asks this question: How long does it take before you start getting traffic to your site?
+Almost everyone who starts a new website for the first time asks this question: How long does it take before you start getting traffic to your site?

 I remember when I built my very first blog, I was checking my analytics everyday.
 Literally every single day I would log into my analytics to see if anybody had come to see my empty site.

 It might seem silly to experienced bloggers, but it’s actually a common practice for people who are new to this.

 Like others, I believed that once I published a site on the internet, people came to visit it.

 I compared it to offline shops in the real world.
 If you built an ice cream store on any street, surely at least one person would walk in right?
 What are the chances that nobody visits your shop?

 Sadly, the internet doesn’t work that way.
 You can think of it more like hundreds of thousands of people opening an ice cream shop all next to each other in the middle of the desert, and hoping that someone just happens to be walking through it, and then amongst the unlimited number options, chooses yours and walks in.